History of QMCA

 - In conjunction with an industry training group and in response the new pay scales we were instrumental in developing the core skills assessment and skills record and training modules for all civil construction workers.
 This was regarded as a major achievement.

-The Board realised that with the growth of industrialisation and resulting multi-discipline projects that the time had come for AFCEC to change its name to the QMCA (Queensland Major Contractors Association) and incorporate contractors who delivered structural, mechanical and process projects as well as the traditional civil projects A new logo was designed, the name was changed and a new era for the organisation commenced.
+In 1996, The Board realised that with the growth of industrialisation and resulting multi-discipline projects that the time had come for AFCEC to change its name to the QMCA (Queensland Major Contractors Association) and incorporate contractors who delivered structural, mechanical and process projects as well as the traditional civil projects A new logo was designed, the name was changed, and a new era for the organisation commenced.